CREATIV - Energy effeiciency in the industry

 To best evaluate the effectiveness and success of measures to increase the energy efficiency of supermarkets, a systems approach must be used to simultaneously consider the potential of various parameters for energy savings.
 Within the broad scope of searching for energy efficiency improvements to industry, because of the significant energy consumption of supermarkets, this industrial sector has been a particular area of focus for the CREATIV project.
 This has not been an easy undertaking considering the wide range of factors that influence how much energy a particular supermarket consumes; variables such as ambient and indoor air temperature, relative humidity, store opening times and people presence.

 Energy savings in supermarkets

-The CREATIV team has designed a fully integrated energy concept for supermarket, with a smart use of surplus heat from the refrigeration system and therefor 0 kWh for electrical heating.
-The system stores energy both in tanks and in the ground, and have a ventilation system specially constructed for supermarkets.
-The system gives free cooling (AC) by use of the energy wells, and can easily be regulated between the different heating and cooling demand depending on the winter and summer temperatures.
+Throughout the project, the team has been working to develop and demonstrate novel energy efficient supermarket concepts of the future; primarily by integrating ventilation, air conditioning and commercial refrigeration systems.
+One strategy is to implement a tool that enables the use of surplus heat from the refrigeration system for heating.
+The system stores energy both in tanks and in the ground, and has a ventilation system that is specially constructed for supermarkets.
+Furthermore the concept is fully flexible; it enables the free provision of air conditioning through the use of energy wells, and can easily be switched from a cooling to a heating state depending on demand and the variation between winter and summer temperatures.